Facial nerve: Structure

 The motor part of the facial nerve arises from the facial nerve nucleus in the pons, while the sensory and parasympathetic parts of the facial nerve arise from the intermediate nerve.

-From the brain stem, the motor and sensory parts of the facial nerve join and traverse the posterior cranial fossa before entering the petrous temporal bone via the internal auditory meatus.
+From the brainstem, the motor and sensory parts of the facial nerve join and traverse the posterior cranial fossa before entering the petrous temporal bone via the internal auditory meatus.
 Upon exiting the internal auditory meatus, the nerve then runs a tortuous course through the facial canal, which is divided into the labyrinthine, tympanic, and mastoid segments.

-The labyrinthine segment is the shortest and narrowest segment of the facial nerve and ends where the facial nerve forms a bend known as the geniculum of the facial nerve (genu meaning knee), which contains the geniculate ganglion for sensory nerve bodies.
-The first branch of the facial nerve, the greater petrosal nerve, arises here from the geniculate ganglion.
-The greater petrosal nerve runs through the pterygoid canal and synapses at the pterygopalatine ganglion.
-Postsynaptic fibers of the greater petrosal nerve innervate the lacrimal gland.
+The labyrinthine segment is the shortest and narrowest segment of the facial nerve.
+As a result, it is the most commonly involved segment when there is intracranial injury.
+It ends where the facial nerve forms a bend known as the geniculum of the facial nerve (genu meaning knee), which contains the geniculate ganglion for sensory nerve bodies.
+The first branch of the facial nerve, the greater superficial petrosal nerve, arises here from the geniculate ganglion.
+The greater superficial petrosal nerve runs through the pterygoid canal and synapses at the pterygopalatine ganglion.
+Postsynaptic fibers of the greater superficial petrosal nerve innervate the lacrimal gland.

-In the tympanic segment, the facial nerve runs through the tympanic cavity, medial to the incus.
+The tympanic segment of the facial nerve runs through the tympanic cavity, between the malleus and the incus.
+The tympanic segment is most commonly injured during middle ear surgery.

 The pyramidal eminence is the second bend in the facial nerve, where the nerve runs downward as the mastoid segment, the longest segment of the facial nerve.
+The mastoid segment is the most common iatrogenically injured segment of the facial nerve.
 In the temporal part of the facial canal, the nerve gives branch to the stapedius muscle and chorda tympani.
 The chorda tympani supplies taste fibers to the anterior two thirds of the tongue, and also synapses with the submandibular ganglion.
 Postsynaptic fibers from the submandibular ganglion supply the sublingual and submandibular glands.

 Upon emerging from the stylomastoid foramen, the facial nerve gives rise to the posterior auricular branch.
 It then gives rise to the branch to the posterior belly of the digastric, and then the branch to the stylohyoid.
 The facial nerve then passes through the parotid gland, which it does not innervate, to form the parotid plexus.
 The nerve then bifurcates at the pes anserinus to become the upper and lower divisions of the facial nerve.
 It then splits into five branches (temporal, zygomatic, buccal, marginal mandibular and cervical), innervating the muscles of facial expression.

 Intracranial branches

-The greater petrosal nerve arises at the superior salivatory nucleus of the pons and provides parasympathetic innervation to several glands, including the nasal glands, the palatine glands, the lacrimal gland, and the pharyngeal gland.
+The greater petrosal nerve arises at the superior salivatory nucleus of the pons and provides parasympathetic innervation to several glands, including the nasal glands, the palatine glands, and the lacrimal gland.
 It also provides parasympathetic innervation to the sphenoid sinus, frontal sinus, maxillary sinus, ethmoid sinus, and nasal cavity.
 This nerve also includes taste fibers for the palate via the lesser palatine nerve and greater palatine nerve.

 The communicating branch to the otic ganglion arises at the geniculate ganglion and joins the lesser petrosal nerve to reach the otic ganglion.